bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 As our friend Ezra used to say, "no code is faster than no code."
 The same applies to automatic memory management.
 Every object allocation also has a variable recycle cost.
 Allocation generally is low overhead as it happens once, except for the use case where there are no free object slots on the Ruby heap and a major GC is triggered as a result.

-A major drawback of this limited segregation of OLD vs YOUNG is that **many transient objects are in fact promoted to oldgen for large contexts like a Rails request**.
+A major drawback of this limited segregation of OLD vs YOUNG is that **many transient objects are in fact promoted to old during large contexts such as a Rails request**.
 These long lived objects eventually become unexpected "memory leaks".
 These transient objects can be conceptually classified as of "medium lifetime" as they need to stick around for the duration of a request.

-There's however a large probability that a minor GC would run during request lifetime, promoting young objects to oldgen, effectively increasing their lifetime to well beyond the end of a request.

-This situation can only be revisited again during a major GC, which sweeps both old and newgen, but runs infrequently.
+There's however a large probability that a minor GC would run during request lifetime, promoting young objects to old, effectively increasing their lifetime to well beyond the end of a request.
+This situation can only be revisited during a major GC which runs infrequently and sweeps both old and young objects.

-## Tuning

-Each generation can be specifically tweaked.
-The older generation is particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
-It's growth also mostly drives and triggers major GC cycles, which is still "stop the world" for Ruby 2.1 applicaitons.
+**Each generation can be specifically tweaked, with the older generation being particularly important for balancing total process memory use with maintaining a minimal transient object set (young ones) per request.
+And subsequent too fast promotion from young to old generation.**

-*In our next post we will explore how you'd approach tuning the Ruby GC for Rails applications, balancing tradeoffs of speed and memory*
+*In our next post we will explore how you'd approach tuning the Ruby GC for Rails applications, balancing tradeoffs of speed and memory.
+Leave your email address below and we'll let you know as soon as it's posted.*

 [^marksweep]:See the Ruby Hacking Guide's [GC chapter](https://ruby-hacking-guide.github.io/gc.html) for further context and nitty gritty details.
 I'd recommended scanning the content below the first few headings, until turned off by C.